libgdx/libgdx.github.io/wiki/articles/updating-libgdx.md

 #### Update to release 1.9.12

-* HTML: You can delete the soundmanager files for HTML Project and the references in index.html
+* HTML: You can delete the soundmanager files for HTML Project and the references iupdated pages replacing gdx-setup with gdx-liftoffn index.html
 * HTML: You should update code in HTMLLauncher according to setup template

 #### Update to release 1.9.6